1–2 spots available for Q2 · Claim yours

 React ecosystem:

 • Next.js 16.
 Dominant.
-See our Next.js vs Remix comparison.
+See my Next.js vs Remix comparison.

 • Remix / React Router v7.
 Web-standards-first.